apache/incubator-graphar/docs/applications/spark.rst

 .. note::

-  Please note that when reading data from Neo4j with this method, the DataFrame contains all the fields contained in the nodes ((vertex properties)), plus two additional columns:
+  Please note that when reading data from Neo4j with this method, the DataFrame contains all the fields contained in the nodes (vertex properties), plus two additional columns:

   - <id> the internal Neo4j ID
   - <labels> a list of labels for that node

-And when importing data from GraphAr to create/update instances in Neo4j, please refer to the following code:
+Additionally, when importing data from GraphAr to create/update instances in Neo4j, please refer to the following code:

 .. code:: scala